 EQuIP quality review principles and agreements;

-Quality Review Rubric PDF; and
+Two versions of the Quality Review Rubric; and

 Steps of the EQuIP quality review process.

+Forming a review team

-Slides –introduce the session; discuss session goals and principles and agreements for the quality review process.
+Slides 2–4 introduce the Quality Review Process: discuss session goals and principles and agreements for the quality review process.
 Explain that adhering to the EQuIP principles and agreements creates a collegial environment in which participants can develop criterion-based feedback for improving the alignment and quality of instructional materials.
 Read all of the principles and agreements.
+Use slide 4 to introduce the four dimensions of the rubric.

-Slides – explain using the EQuIP Rubric Quality Review Feedback Forms.
-The feedback forms are organized by Dimension.
-Each page in the form a space to indicate the criteria that the lesson or unit met, a space to provide criterion-based feedback, and a space to assign a rating to the dimension.
-The last page of the form is used by the reviewer to assign the lesson or unit an overall rating and summary comments.
+Slides 5 – 6 explain how to use the EQuIP Rubric Quality Review Forms.
+The feedback forms are organized by dimension.
+Each page in the PDF feedback form provides check boxes to indicate the criteria that the lesson or unit meets, a space to provide criterion-based feedback, and a space to record a rating for the dimension.
+The last page of the form is used to assign the lesson or unit an overall rating and provide summary comments.

-A one-page version of the rubric is also available on the EQuIP.
+A one-page version of the rubric is also available.
+Both can be found on the EQuIP link on the Achieve website.

-Slides – describe the EQuIP Quality Review Process.
+Slides 7 – 10 describe the steps in the EQuIP Quality Review Process.
 Discuss each step in the process.
 Remind participants that the goal of the session is to walk through the entire process one step at a time.
+Slide 10 offers a flowchart view of the process for visual learners.

 Part Two — Practice: EQuIP Quality Review Process

 Step 1.
-Review Materials (Slides )
+Review Materials (Slide 11)

 Time: 20 minutes

-Participants should need to have an understanding what is contained in the instructional materials.
-It is particularly important that participants read the text(s) and note the quality of the text(s) and in the case of grade 2 - 12 materials, its complexity.
+Participants should need to have an understanding what is contained in the instructional materials and how they are organized.
+It is particularly important that participants read and understand the skill and knowledge requirements of the tasks and activities that are central to the goals of the lesson/unit.
+In many cases this will mean that participants actually work the key tasks.

 Remind participants not to use the EQuIP rubric(s) during Step 1.
 Participants will have ample opportunity to think deeply about the criteria in each dimension during subsequent steps of the review process.
 Learning the review process and rubric is most successful when participants are deeply familiar with the format and content of the lesson/unit.